BingQuanChua/DataScienceApps/README.md

 The regression model uses Random Forest Regressor, trained by the [Boston House Prices Dataset](https://scikit-learn.org/stable/datasets/toy_dataset.html#boston-house-prices-dataset) provided in the scikit-learn library.
 The model's prediction is explained by [SHAP values](https://github.com/slundberg/shap).

 * Built a regressor using the RandomForestRegressor model from `sklearn`
-* Using the `shap` to explain the outcome of the prediction
+* Using `shap` to explain the outcome of the prediction

 <details>
     <summary>screenshots</summary>